lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This approach uses the conventions of using a KDF as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:

-* L is dependent of the the MAC algorithm that is used with the shared symmetric key for CMP message protection and is called len in this document
+* L is dependent of the MAC algorithm that is used with the shared symmetric key for CMP message protection and is called len in this document

 * info is called context in this document and contains the DER-encoded KemOtherInfo structure defined as: